pypeit/PypeIt/doc/deimos_howto.rst

 The code produces flat field images for correcting pixel-to-pixel variations and illumination of the detector.

-Here is a screen shot from the first tab in the *ginga* window (pixflat_norm) after using :ref:`pypeit_chk_flats`, with this explicit call::
+Here is a zoom-in screen shot from the first tab in the *ginga* window (pixflat_norm) after using :ref:`pypeit_chk_flats`, with this explicit call::